bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

   knows how many confirmations this block has.

-For a detailed example of parsing a `merkleblock` message, please see the corresponding [merkleblock examples section][section merkleblock example].
+For a detailed example of parsing a `merkleblock` message, please see the corresponding [merkle block examples section][section merkleblock example].

 **Creating A MerkleBlock**